DanielJSan/nifIheimr/README.md

 ### Languages and Tools:
 - Main: C/C++
-- Usable level: Java, Python, MatLab, JavaScript, Bash
+- Usable level: Java, Python, MatLab, JavaScript, Bash, Arduino
 - I've used them but I don't know what the hell I'm doing 99% of the time: Motorola 6809 Assembler, Verilog